packmad/RmPerm/README.md

 # RmPerm

-RmPerm is a command line tool, written in Java, for remove the permissions from an APK file replacing the API methods that use certain permissions with custom ones.
+RmPerm is a command line tool, written in Java, for remove the permissions from an APK file replacing (using [dexlib2](https://github.com/JesusFreke/smali/tree/master/dexlib2)) the API methods that use certain permissions with custom ones.

 You can create your custom methods [in this way](https://github.com/simoneaonzo/CustomApp).